mzazon/awesome-cloud-projects/azure/tamper-proof-compliance-reporting/tamper-proof-compliance-reporting.md

 4. Familiarity with JSON and REST APIs
 5. Estimated cost: $150-200/month (based on moderate usage)

-> **Note**: Azure Confidential Ledger is now SOC 2 Type II compliant and generally available with pricing at ~$3/day per instance starting March 2025.
+> **Note**: Azure Confidential Ledger requires Owner permissions on the Azure subscription for initial creation.
+The service is generally available with pricing starting at approximately $3/day per instance.

 ## Preparation